-In order to minimise flat spotting while the vehicle is stationary for a long period, tyre pressures can be increased to the maximum, as stated on the tyre's sidewall.
-The tyres must be returned to the specified running pressures before driving.
-See 282.
-TYRE PRESSURES.
+In order to minimise flat spotting while the vehicle is stationary for a long period, tyre pressures can be increased to the maximum as stated on the tyre sidewall.
+Tyres must be returned to the specified running pressures before driving (see 228, TYRE PRESSURES).